 What Asana Does: Asana Inc is a software company.
 The company provides a platform for work management that helps teams orchestrate work, from daily tasks to cross-functional strategic initiatives.

 What’s Happening: The U.S. Supreme Court rejected Oracle’s appeal challenging the now-scrapped $10 billion cloud-computing contract the Pentagon awarded to Microsoft Corp in 2019, Bloomberg reported.

 What Oracle Does: Oracle provides database technology and enterprise resource planning, or ERP, software to enterprises around the world.

 Barnes & Noble Education

-What’s Happening: Barnes & Noble Education recently reported better-than-expected Q1 results.
+What’s Happening: Barnes & Noble Education, last month, reported better-than-expected Q1 results.

 What Barnes & Noble Education Does: Barnes & Noble Education Inc is an operator of bookstores in college and university campuses across the United States and it also engaged in providing digital education services.